inukshuk/bibtex-ruby/README.md

 ===========

-BibTeX-Ruby is a fairly complete library and parser for BibTeX bibliography files; it offers an interface to manage, search, or convert BibTeX objects in Ruby.
-It is designed to support all BibTeX objects (including @comment, string-replacements via @string, as well as string concatenation using '#') and handles all content outside of BibTeX objects as 'meta content' which may or may not be included in post-processing.
+BibTeX-Ruby is a fairly complete library and parser for BibTeX bibliography files; it offers a rich interface to manage, search, or convert BibTeX objects in Ruby.
+It is designed to support all BibTeX objects (including @comment, string-replacements via @string, as well as string concatenation using '#') and optionally handles all content outside of BibTeX objects as 'meta content' which may or may not be included in post-processing.
 BibTeX-Ruby also includes a name parser to support comfortable access to the individual tokens of name values.

 Quickstart